top of page

 Once upon a time I began to write music using Stein's time.
 More specifically, I began to write music using the syntactic structure of Stein's story entitled 'As A Wife Has A Cow, A Love Story'.
 A very unusual title.

 I wrote a musical line which varied in phrase structure in the same way in which Stein varied the phrase structure throughout her story.
-Throughout my piece.

 The result became part of a work entitled 'When do they is not the same as why do they'.